Our Commitment to Privacy

 You understand and accept that such other countries may have differing (and potentially less stringent) laws relating to the degree of confidentiality afforded to the information it holds and that such information can become subject to the laws and disclosure requirements of such countries, including disclosure to governmental bodies, regulatory agencies and private persons, as a result of applicable governmental or regulatory inquiry, court order or other similar process.
 In addition, a number of countries have agreements with other countries providing for exchange of information for law enforcement, tax and other purposes.

-Where your personal data is transferred to outside of the United Kingdom, EEA or the country from which it originates, we or our permitted third parties will impose contractual obligations on the recipients of that data to protect your information to the standard required under applicable Data Protection Legislation.
+Where your personal data is transferred to outside of the United Kingdom, EEA or the country from which it originates, we or our permitted third parties will impose contractual obligations on the recipients of that data to protect your information to the standard required in under applicable Data Protection Legislation.
 We or they may also require the recipient to subscribe to international frameworks intended to enable secure data sharing.
 In the case of transfers by us, we may also transfer your information where the transfer is to a country deemed to provide adequate protection of your information by the relevant supervisory authority; or you have requested the transfer.
+There are adequacy decisions in place for transfers to the UK, Canada, Japan, and Switzerland and therefore, collectively, these decisions will govern transfers to the relevant group companies.

 Retention of your Personal Data